rfruesmer/jsms-web-example/README.md

 npm run build
 ```

-Open inside your browser ...
+Load ./dist/index.html in your browser ...